tAndreani/Not_Normal_PairedTest/README.md

 Return: a T observed and a T empirical

-You can select the treshold by which your T-values observed are significant or not to the respect of the T-values empirical.
+It is possible to select the treshold by which the T-values observed are significant or not to the respect of the T-values empirical.

 In Script.r it is possible to find an example on how to use the script.